una-dinosauria/stacked-quantizers/AQ/readme.md

 ### TODOs

 * The code for encoding under `AQ_encoding.m` can surely benefit from a C/C++ implementation.
 * The codeboook update under `AQ_update_codebooks.m` runs a least-squares uptimization on sparse matrix of code assignments.
-My implementation currently creates a full matrix and the makes it sparse, which is quite readable but not very good for speed/memory.
+My implementation currently creates a full matrix and then makes it sparse, which is quite readable but not very good for speed/memory.